kavyaminfy/task-1/README.md

 3) Brief explanation of the changes made in each commit ✅

-   Here’s a summary of the lines added and deleted in each of your commits:
+   Here’s a summary of the lines added and deleted in each of commits:

    ✅ First Commit: my first commit
 Added: